Resource Strategy for Post-Mask Metal-Only Functional ECO

 Traditional Approaches Employed in Handling Spare Resources

-Traditional approaches involve two types of spare resources:
+Traditional approaches involve first two types of spare resources:

 1. Spare cells